alexwalling/Healthy_Workflow/README.md

 # Healthy_Workflow
-Stay active and healthy while you're working on your computer
+Work smarter, !Harder.
+Improve you health while you're working.

 ## Inspiration
 While we are all at these hackathon it can be easy to get so deep into your code that you forget about absolutely everything, including your health.
 I wanted to change this and help not only hackers, but everyday computer users, to improve their health while working.